-Providers have reported through stake holder meetings and state-wide EC Alliance calls that the r of reimbursement does not cover the cost of quality care.
+Providers have reported through stake holder meetings and state-wide EC Alliance calls that the rate of reimbursement does not cover the cost of quality care.

+4.1.4 Procedures to ensuring unlimited access

+Certify by describing the Lead Agency's procedures for ensuring that parents have unlimited access to their children whenever their children are in the care of a provider who receives CCDF funds (658E(c)(2)(B); 98.16(t)).

+Connecticut's Office of Early Childhood Care 4 Kids Regulations: Section 17b-749-12 (b) -Provisions Applicable to all Providers states that providers shall allow parents' unlimited access to their children and to the location where childcare is provided.

+4.1.5 Allowing and limiting in-home care

-- 4.1.4 Certify by describing the Lead Agency's procedures for ensuring that parents have unlimited access to their children whenever their children are in the care of a provider who receives CCDF funds (658E(c)(2)(B); 98.16(t)).
-Connecticut's Office of Early Childhood Care 4 Kids Regulations: Section 17b-749-12 (b) -Provisions Applicable to all Providers states that providers shall allow parents' unlimited access to their children and to the location where childcare is provided. - 4.1.5 The Lead Agency must allow for in-home care (i.e., care provided in the child's own home) but may limit its use (98.16(i)(2)).
-Will the Lead Agency limit the use of in-home care in any way? - □ No - Yes.
+The Lead Agency must allow for in-home care (i.e., care provided in the child's own home) but may limit its use (98.16(i)(2)).
+Will the Lead Agency limit the use of in-home care in any way? [] No

+[x] Yes.
 If checked, what limits will the Lead Agency set on the use of in-home care?
-Check all that apply. - Restricted based on the minimum number of children in the care of the provider to meet the Fair Labor Standards Act (minimum wage) requirements.
-Describe: The Office of Early Childhood will allow only the child's relative to provide care unless the provider has a license.
-The capacity of in-home care provided by relatives will be restricted to a total of three children with no more than two children under the age of two
+Check all that apply.

+[x] a.
+Restricted based on the minimum number of children in the care of the provider to meet the Fair Labor Standards Act (minimum wage) requirements.
+Describe:

+The Office of Early Childhood will allow only the child's relative to provide care unless the provider has a license.
+The capacity of in-home care provided by relatives will be restricted to a total of three children with no more than two children under the age of two.

-- b.
+[x] b.
 Restricted based on the provider meeting a minimum age requirement.
+Describe:

-Describe: The provider shall be no less than twenty (20) years of age and physically, emotionally and mentally able to handle child care responsibilities and emergencies and shall be free from any mental, emotional, or physical health problems - □ c.
+The provider shall be no less than twenty (20) years of age and physically, emotionally and mentally able to handle child care responsibilities and emergencies and shall be free from any mental, emotional, or physical health problems.

+[] c.
 Restricted based on the hours of care (i.e., certain number of hours, non-traditional work hours).
+Describe:

-Describe: Click or tap here to enter text. - Restricted to care by relatives.
+[x] d.
+Restricted to care by relatives.
 (A relative provider must be at least 18 years of age based on the definition of eligible child care provider (98.2)).
+Describe:

-Describe: The Office of Early Childhood will allow only the child's relative to provide care unless the provider has a license.
+The Office of Early Childhood will allow only the child's relative to provide care unless the provider has a license.
 The capacity of in-home care provided by relatives will be restricted to a total of three children with no more than two children under the age of two.

-- e.
+[] e.
 Restricted to care for children with special needs or a medical condition.
-Describe: Click or tap here to enter text. - f.
+Describe:

+[] f.
 Restricted to in-home providers that meet additional health and safety requirements beyond those required by CCDF.
-Describe: All in-home relative providers must complete the Provider Orientation program before the child care certificate is issued. - g.
+Describe:

+[x] g.
 Other.
+Describe:

-Describe: The Office of Early Childhood will allow only the child's relative to provide care unless the provider has a license.
-The capacity of in-home care provided by relatives will be restricted to a total of three children with no more than two children under the age of two - 4.1.6 Child care services available through grants or contracts. - a.
+The Office of Early Childhood will allow only the child's relative to provide care unless the provider has a license.
+The capacity of in-home care provided by relatives will be restricted to a total of three children with no more than two children under the age of two.

+- 4.1.6 Child care services available through grants or contracts. - a.
 In addition to offering certificates, does the Lead Agency provide child care services through grants or contracts for child care slots (658A(b)(1))?
 Note: Do not check "yes" if every provider is simply required to sign an agreement to be paid in the certificate program.